 Note that there are high-speed trains that get you there in just over an hour, but obviously prices go up (regional trains, with many intermediate stops are the cheapest but take up to over an extra hour).

-Regarding frequency, at peak hours there can be up to one train every half hour, but my recommendation is to check the official website of the trains to get an idea of the schedule and the duration of the journey that best suits you before choosing.
+Regarding frequency, during rush hours there can be up to one train every half hour, but my recommendation is to check the official website of the trains to get an idea of the schedule and the duration of the journey that best suits you before choosing.

 Travel time: 1 hour and 20 minutes for the fastest, high-speed train.